astrohart/MFR/MFR.Engines.Replacement/README.md

 | [System.ArgumentNullException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ArgumentNullException 'System.ArgumentNullException') | Thrown if the required parameter, `configuration`,
 is passed a `null` value. |

-<a name='P-MFR-Objects-Engines-Replacement-FileNameReplacementEngine-OperationType'></a>
+<a name='P-MFR-Engines-Replacement-FileNameReplacementEngine-OperationType'></a>
 ### OperationType `property`

 ##### Summary

-Gets one of the [OperationType](#T-MFR-Objects-OperationType 'MFR.OperationType') values that corresponds to the type of operation being performed.
+Gets one of the [OperationType](#T-MFR-OperationType 'MFR.OperationType') values that corresponds to the type of operation being performed.

-<a name='M-MFR-Objects-Engines-Replacement-FileNameReplacementEngine-Replace-System-String,System-String,System-String-'></a>
+<a name='M-MFR-Engines-Replacement-FileNameReplacementEngine-Replace-System-String,System-String,System-String-'></a>
 ### Replace(value,pattern,dest) `method`

 ##### Summary